-Maybe you’ve been tasked with your first healthcare design project or you’ve made the career change from residential design to commercial and sheet vinyl isn’t a product you’re familiar with, or maybe you know the basics and would like to be able to explain resilient flooring in a deeper way.
+If you're a Designer or Architect you've probably heard of resilient flooring.
+Maybe you’ve been tasked with your first healthcare design project, or you’ve made the career change from residential design to commercial.
+If resilient flooring isn’t a product you’re familiar with, or you know the basics and would like to be able to explain resilient flooring in a deeper way, you've come to the right place.

 Mannington Commercial started making sheet vinyl in Salem, NJ, when John Boston Campbell founded Mannington over 100 years ago.
 In early 1958, Mannington rolled out its first 12-foot wide format sheet vinyl flooring, an innovative product called “Vinyl-Tex."
 To this day we are the flooring leader in the healthcare industry because of our resilient sheet products.